SKaplanOfficial/Placeholders-Toolkit/README.md

 });
 ```

-In the example above, notice how we pass `[p1, p2]` as the third argument to `bulkApply`.
-This specifies a list of custom placeholders that `bulkApply` will consider in addition to the default placeholders.
+In the example above, notice how we pass `[p1, p2]` as the third argument to {@link PLApplicator.bulkApply}.
+This specifies a list of custom placeholders that {@link PLApplicator.bulkApply} will consider in addition to the default placeholders.
 If you don't want to use any custom placeholders, you can omit this argument.
 If you want to use only custom placeholders, you can overwrite the default placeholders by passing an empty array as the fourth argument.

-{@link PLApplicator} has several methods in addition to `bulkApply` that allow you to apply placeholders in different ways.
-For example, `applyToString` applies placeholders sequentially without using a managed context object (though you can still implement one yourself if you want).
+{@link PLApplicator} has several methods in addition to {@link PLApplicator.bulkApply} that allow you to apply placeholders in different ways.
+For example, {@link PLApplicator.applyToString} applies placeholders sequentially without using a managed context object (though you can still implement one yourself if you want).

 #### Creating Custom Placeholders